Transfer Recruitment Stories

 - Audrey Chapman, Kappa Alpha Theta

 "I went through fall formal recruitment for the experience.
 Being a transfer student it seemed odd to join so late, but really this is the beginning of a four year university experience that I have to condense within two years.
-It took a lot of debating between pros and cons, but fall formal recruitment was a last minute decision I would of regretted not doing.
-Going Greek was always something I saw appealing **if I went straight into a four year as a freshmen.
-That "if" was one of the major reasons to my hesitation, but now that it's been an amazing year I can't even think of why I wouldn't of.
+It took a lot of debating between pros and cons, but fall formal recruitment was a last minute decision I would have regretted not doing.
+Going Greek was always something I saw appealing if I went straight into a four year as a freshmen.
+That "if" was one of the major reasons to my hesitation, but now that it's been an amazing year I can't even think of why I wouldn't have.
 All I know is that who cares if it's not the normal route.
-It's the same experience and I didn't want to miss out on something I at least wanted to try out at some point in my life." - Ani Breslin
+It's the same experience and I didn't want to miss out on something I at least wanted to try out at some point in my life."

 "When I transferred to Cal, I was nervous about coming in to such a big institution on my own and wanted to find a way to get involved with the school quickly.
 Going through the recruitment process not only allowed me to meet amazing girls that would be in other houses, but I found my own home in ADPi!
 Immediately I had a support system of inspiring, motivated, and involved individuals that are abundant in the Panhellenic community.
 These women helped me transition to Cal, maximized the Berkeley experiences, and exposed me to all that the school had to offer, beyond what I could have found on my own.
-Even though I was hesitant going through the process as a junior myself, I promise it’s never too late, and you’ll suddenly find yourself in a community ready to welcome you to your new home in Berkeley!
+Even though I was hesitant going through the process as a junior myself, I promise it’s never too late, and you’ll suddenly find yourself in a community ready to welcome you to your new home in Berkeley!"

 -Jessica Streich, Alpha Delta Pi